awsdocs/aws-codepipeline-user-guide/doc_source/limits.md

 The following table lists current limits in AWS CodePipeline\.
 For information about structural requirements, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
 For information about limits that can be changed, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_codepipeline)\.

+**Note**
+Limits that appear in both this table and in the [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_codepipeline) table are configurable limits\.
+All other limits in this table are not configurable\.

 |  |  |
 | --- |--- |